GeoDaCenter/opioid-policy-scan/Policy_Scan/data_final/metadata/Race_Ethnicity_2018.md

 Variables were obtained from the 2014 - 2018 American Community Survey (ACS), table B02001, B03002, at State, County, Tract and ZIP Code Tabulation Area level.
 Raw data and more details can be found at https://data.census.gov.

 ### Description of Data Source Tables:
-B02001 : RACE table provides breakdown by RACE of the total population.
+B02001 : RACE table provides breakdown by RACE of the total population. <br>
 B03002 : HISPANIC OR LATINO ORIGIN BY RACE table provides ethnicity breakdown of the total population.

 ### Description of Data Processing: